 Enabling it does require you to specify if you would like Norton Safe Web to post publicly on your behalf.

 What exactly do you allow it to post is not clear.
 In my testing it did not post anything, not even when friends of mine posted links to dodgy websites on my wall.
 Other security apps add a comment informing them that there is a problem.

-If you choose to allow this final bit of access to your profile, your feed is now set to be scanned for threats every hour and will check links posted to your feed within the last 24 hours.
+Your Facebook feed is now set to be scanned for threats every hour and Norton Safe Web will check links posted to your feed within the last 24 hours.
 It will also be scanned each time you access the Norton Safe Web app.
 Unfortunately, accessing the app, and reviewing the report, is the only way you will be notified of a threat.
 This is a far cry from the set-it and forget-it protection we've become accustomed to at the desktop level.